CPQ Architecture

 - Floor pricing to prevent margin erosion - no quote can go below defined minimums regardless of stacked discounts

-Trade-off articulated: “Partner portal with CPQ gives channel partners self-service quoting with guardrails.
-The trade-off is Experience Cloud licensing cost and the complexity of managing CPQ permissions in a portal context.
-The alternative — emailing spreadsheets — creates an unacceptable error rate and 48-hour turnaround.”
+Trade-off articulated: “Partner portal with Revenue Cloud (or legacy CPQ for existing deployments) gives channel partners self-service quoting with guardrails.
+The trade-off is Experience Cloud licensing cost and the complexity of managing quoting permissions in a portal context.
+The alternative - emailing spreadsheets - creates an unacceptable error rate and 48-hour turnaround.”

 Related Topics

-- Modern Platform Features — Revenue Cloud, OmniStudio, and platform evolution
+- Modern Platform Features: Agentforce Revenue Management, OmniStudio, and platform evolution

 Sources